"I am an experienced teacher...

-2. There are 10 times the amount of jobs teaching children vs. adults in Asia.
+2. There are 10 times the amount of jobs teaching children vs. adults in East Asia.
 Are you confident in your abilities to teach English to children?

 This course is especially focused on teaching English to kids aged 5-14 in East Asia.